MasterOfBinary/devtools/README.md

 ### Mac OS X

-On OS X Catalina, `zsh` will already be installed.
+On OS X Catalina or later, `zsh` will already be installed.
 If it's not, you should be able to install it with Homebrew (`brew install zsh`).

 Install the prereqs first, devtools will not install them for you: